This Elegant Cabernet Strawberry Rhubarb Pudding makes great use of the season’s bounty and elevates pudding beyond a children’s dessert.

-In a small bowl, combine sugar, cornstarch, sea salt, egg yolks and ½ cup milk.
-Whisk until smooth.
+In a small bowl, combine sugar, cornstarch, sea salt, egg yolks and ½ cup milk. and whisk until smooth.

 In a large pan, heat the remaining milk over medium-low heat until it steams, not letting it reach boiling point.

 Transfer mixture to a bowl and cover with plastic wrap, pushing the wrap into the pudding to prevent a skin forming.
-Refrigerate until cold and set up.
+Refrigerate until the pudding is cold and set up.

-About 20 minutes before serving, combine 1 pint sliced strawberries with 8 TB of Cabernet.
+About 20 minutes before serving, combine 1 pint sliced strawberries with 1/2 cup of Cabernet.
 Let macerate, stirring occasionally.

 You might also like: